moderndatacompany/dataos.info/docs/resources/lens/data_sources/snowflake.md

 When setting up a semantic model, it is crucial to understand that the semantic model is part of the Data Product.
 Therefore, no need to create a separate Git repository.
 Instead, semantic model will be in the <code>/build</code> folder of the the Data Product's existing repository.
 </aside>

-## Pre-requisites for creating a semantic model
+## Prerequisites for creating a semantic model

 ### **DataOS requirements**